Officers and Directors

 Hugh has been boating/sailing for 56 years on a variety of crafts.
 Hugh was 15 when his father introduced him to boating after purchasing a 32 foot Chris Craft Cabin Cruiser.
 The family boated in San Francisco Harbor and the Sacramento Delta for many years.
 In 2009, Hugh received his Bareboat Certification from the US Sailing Association and sailed in San Francisco Bay, along the California Coast, in San Diego, Catalina, the Channel Islands, French Polynesia and the Caribbean.
 He is currently an active member of SIBC and the Carefree Boat Club and at The Landings.
 Hugh is a Mechanical and Nuclear Engineer and worked at General Electric Nuclear for 39 years ending his career managing the licensing of Advanced Boiling Water Reactors for GE Nuclear.
 In his early years after graduating from the University of Colorado in 1972, he was commissioned in the Naval Reserves as an Ensign and served as Navigator on Nuclear Submarines during the Vietnam War.
 He served in the reserves for 14 years and was honorably discharged as a Lieutenant in 1984.
 Hugh retired in 2017, moved to Savannah, GA and currently resides at The Landings with his wife Charlene.

-Secretary: Cheryl Walters
+Vice Commodore: Cheryl Walters

 Cheryl grew up in Pennsylvania, where opportunities to be on the water or in the water were plentiful.
 Lakes and creeks and streams were a regular playground for after school or weekend adventures.
 Water skiing and canoeing were favorite activities in the teen years.
 Trips to the ocean were on every summer’s calendar.
 Jetboats, ferries to the islands, and sunset cruises were a must.
 All of these adventures and opportunities became the fabric for the future.

 Cheryl met her husband, Ric, while in college.
 After they were married, they moved to Lancaster County, PA and bought their first boat at a barn sale in 1979.
 The boat was launched on a dammed up section of the Susquehanna River, known as Lake Clarke.
 At that point, they immediately joined a wonderful organization called Lake Clarke Rescue.
 That was where boat safety and camaraderie were thoroughly ingrained.

 Upon moving to Kennebunkport, ME in 1993, Cheryl and Ric became members of the Arundel Yacht Club.
 They bought a Boston Whaler, which they kept at a dock at their house, and then they bought a trawler to be able to fully explore the ocean, bays, rivers, and islands of coastal Maine.
 The theme continued to be the same – love and enjoyment of waterways, boat club activities, and the camaraderie of good friends.
 Upon moving to the Landings in May 2021, Cheryl and Ric immediately sought out yet another boating club in which to becomes members, and SIBC turned out to be a great fit!

 Cheryl earned both a bachelors degree and a masters degree in Speech/Language Pathology and Communication Disorders.
 She practiced in a variety of settings, from hospitals, to state facilities, to private practice, and to all levels of public education.
 For the last 20 years of employment, she led a team of 39 professionals and paraprofessionals in the field of special education.

-Treasurer, Lucian Gillis
+Treasurer: Lucian Gillis

 Directors at Large: